dhifanfadhilah/car-rent/README.md

 # car-rent
-An car rental application created using java GUI.
-This application is designed to record all things in car rental, ranging from employees, customers, cars, to transactions.
+This application is a car rental application made using the java programming language by implementing OOP and GUI.
+This application provides all the data needed by car rental companies, ranging from employee data, customer data, car data, to transaction data.